Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ## 1. Executive Summary

-**Product Name:** Debt Free Planner
+**Product Name:** DebtFreePlanner
 **Product Motto:** Precision Planning for Debt-Free Living

 1. **Product Vision**
-   Debt Free Planner aims to empower individuals and families to achieve financial freedom by providing a user-friendly tool for managing and paying off debt using the Snowball and Avalanche strategies.
+   DebtFreePlanner aims to empower individuals and families to achieve financial freedom by providing a user-friendly tool for managing and paying off debt using the Snowball and Avalanche strategies.

 2. **Key Objectives**
    - Enable users to create and manage debt repayment plans with various strategies.